The Archetype Crucible

 “My way was quieter.”
 Jace said flatly.

-“You have killed him!” one of the elders cried.
+“You have killed him!” one of the elders said.
 “Escobara will kill us all and

 slowly too!
 Our families will be made to suffer as well!
 What have you done?!”

-Jace slowly stood up, the barrel of the slugthrower never left the contact of
+Jace slowly stood up, the barrel of the snubmachinegun never left the contact of

 the skin of his neck.
 He turned to face the men, staring down the dark barrel of